Today I’m going to share some basic photography tips, as part of my series of photography tips. This post will cover depth of field in photography.

-The first question of course, is what is depth of field?
+The first question is – what is depth of field?
 Put simply, it’s all about how much of the shot you are taking is in focus.
 The best way to demonstrate what I mean is with a couple of photographs.

 A camera can use different settings of aperture and shutter speed to control how much light is let in.
 If you increase one, you decrease the other, and vice versa.
 A fast shutter speed would result therefore in a larger hole, and a lower shutter speed would result in a smaller hole.